-- Section 2 describes the existing behavior of ring transitions in the Intel[®] 64 architecture. - Section 3 gives an overview of the FRED architecture. - Section 4 gives details on enumeration and configuration of FRED, including the new state defined for FRED. - Section 5 explains FRED event delivery. - Section 6 presents the FRED return instructions. - Section 7 describes how FRED changes the operation of existing instructions (including those use for system call and return). - Section 8 presents the new instruction (LKGS) for managing the state of the GS segment register. - Section 9 discusses virtualization support (VMX) for the FRED architecture. - Appendix A presents details of the operation of FRED event delivery and the FRED return instructions.
+- Section 2 describes the existing behavior of ring transitions in the Intel® 64 architecture. - Section 3 gives an overview of the FRED architecture. - Section 4 gives details on enumeration and configuration of FRED, including the new state defined for FRED. - Section 5 explains FRED event delivery. - Section 6 presents the FRED return instructions. - Section 7 describes how enabling FRED transitions changes the operation of existing instructions (including those used for system call and return). - Section 8 presents a new instruction (LKGS) for managing the state of the GS segment register. - Section 9 discusses virtualization support (VMX) for the FRED architecture. - Appendix A presents details of the operation of FRED event delivery and the FRED return instructions. - Note: This document uses the term canonical in two different ways.
+A linear address is canonical relative to the processor's maximum linear-address width if bits 63:M-1 of the address are identical, where M is processor's maximum linear-address width (as enumerated in CPUID.80000008H:EAX[bits 15:8].
+A linear address is canonical relative to the current paging mode if bits 63:M-1 of the address are identical, where M is 48 if 4-level paging is enabled and 57 if 5-level paging is enabled.

-2 Ring Transitions and the CS, SS, and GS Segments
+Ring Transitions and the CS, SS, and GS Segments

-The Intel[®] 64 architecture's protection architecture is based on use of a 2-bit privilege level (0-3).
-Operation at a particular privilege level is informally called a ring; thus, ring 0 refers to operation while the current privilege level (CPL) is 0, while ring 3 refers to operation while the CPL is 3.
+The Intel® 64 architecture's protection architecture is based on use of a 2-bit privilege level (0-3).
+Operation at a particular privilege level is informally called a ring; thus, ring 0 (the most privileged ring) refers to operation while the current privilege level (CPL) is 0, while ring 3 (the least privileged ring) refers to operation while the CPL is 3.